 What is the best pancake mix?

-For this mini pancakes cereal recipe, you can use this reader favourite recipe mix or your very own pancake mix.
-Even a store-bought mix would work if you cannot really be bothered but I am saying this again - the batter mix it's the easiest bit in here.
+For this mini pancakes cereal recipe, you can use this Dutch baby pancake mix or your very own pancake mix.
+Even a store-bought mix would work if you cannot be bothered but I am saying this again - the batter mix is the easiest bit in here.
 The rest's all about patience.
 Personally, I think and recommend this fresh homemade recipe to get the best outcome!

 In the event, your batter turns out a little too thick, make sure to thin it out with just a tablespoon or two of milk.
 This can happen as flour sometimes differs from brand to brand.

-How to make or shape mini pancakes cereal?
+How do I make or shape mini pancakes cereal?

 Shaping: